 Many of them were made by Seyyid Kasim Gubari, who was regarded as one of the best calligrapher of his time , we can just admire how beautiful they are.
 We can also admire the chandeliers that they say have Ostrich eggs, to avoid cobwebs and repelling spiders.

 We can also admire the carpets that are nice and soft.

-The carpets are replaced at times by the faithfuls .
+The carpets are replaced at times by the faithful.

-So I hope you enjoyed visiting a nice place full of history.
+So I hope you enjoyed visiting a lovely place full of history.